Why Accepting Contactless Orders, and Mobile Payments Increase Restaurants Revenue & Average Check Size

 Impulsive Mobile Purchasing Behaviour

-Impulsive behaviour in consumers varies widely, and like the evolution from cash-to-card-to-phone, and it’s changing with the times.
-For instance, a study published in the journal of Personal and Ubiquitous Computing in September of 2020 titled “Research on mobile impulse purchase intention in the perspective of system users during COVID-19” dives into consumers’ mobile impulse purchase behaviour through a lense of the pandemic.
+Impulsive behaviour in consumers varies widely, and like the evolution from cash-to-card-to-phone, it’s changing with the times.
+For instance, a study published in the journal of Personal and Ubiquitous Computing in September of 2020 titled “Research on mobile impulse purchase intention in the perspective of system users during COVID-19” dives into consumers’ mobile impulse purchase behaviour through a lens of the pandemic.